Bespoke 3D Anatomical Modeling for 5-Year-Old Jalanea

 Using the 3D model, Jalanea’s surgery was meticulously planned with all members of her clinical team clear on the specific techniques and steps required for her anatomy.
 The outcome was a surgical procedure that went exactly as intended.
 More importantly, a surgical procedure that has helped a five-year-old girl get one step closer to enjoying things she loved to do before the impact of AAI had made some of them impossible.

 “Things could not have gone better in this case,” says Dr. Sarkar.
 “Jalanea has more battles to face but we all feel privileged to have played a part in helping her to get past at least one hurdle, empowering her to keep going and keep smiling.
 She was a perfect patient and using 3D printing was perfect for her.”

 “For us, being able to bring [3D printing] expertise in-house means we can respond more quickly to cases like Jalanea’s and integrate this kind of ‘platform technology’ more deeply into our own existing processes.”

 The 3D printing software used by Ochsner Health System integrates into the hospital’s clinical workflow which means models are automatically numbered and logged against patient files for procedural safeguarding.
 All data used and the 3D printing files developed to create Jalanea’s spinal model will therefore become part of her ongoing patient record, providing a complete, data-rich audit trail of her treatment for future progress assessments and also to help plan any further procedures that may be required down the line.

-	Increasing amounts of hospitals are turning to 3D printing of models as a tool to support complex cases, through multidisciplinary discussions and pre-surgical planning.
-The current method of choice for implementing 3D printing in hospitals is with a point of care 3D printing facility, leveraging in-house engineering and printing capabilities insides the institution.
+Increasing numbers of hospitals are turning to 3D printing of models as a tool to support complex cases, through multidisciplinary discussions and pre-surgical planning.
+The current method of choice for implementing 3D printing in hospitals is with a point of care 3D printing facility, leveraging in-house engineering and printing capabilities inside the institution.